aramian-wasielak/trading-strategies/README.md

-# Evaluating Sample Trading Strategies Using Python
+# Evaluating Trading Strategies Using Python

-The following basic trading strategies are implement and evaluated as part of this analysis:
+The following basic trading strategies are implemented and evaluated as part of this analysis:

 * Bollinger Bands
 * Simple Moving Average Cross Over
 * Buy and Hold

-We start by analysing market data downloaded from [Kaggle]([1])
+We start by [analysing](notebooks/Market-Data-EDA.ipynb) the [dataset downloaded from Kaggle]([1]) that contains stock and ETF OHLC (Open, High, Low, Close) prices.
+This dataset consists of a large number of individual files with each containing market data for one ticker.
+We first develop a market data API that abstracts away access to ticker files before proceeding with an EDA.

-TContaing
+We then implement a simple backtester for running trading strategies.
+As part of it we develop a number of Python classes: Strategy, Backtest, ConfigSearch, etc. The backtester allows us to search for the best perforing ticker & strategy combinations.
+We run a backtest for all 3 strategies using 5 year's worth of market data.

-Run [Jupyter notebook](notebooks/MonteCarlo.ipynb) containing usage examples:
+Run containing usage examples:

 ### Getting Started